ingydotnet/project-site/src/why-projectsite.md

 Jekyll 5.0 had moved on to Hugo, but I was easily able to build the doc site from the [4.5 branch](https://github.com/twbs/bootstrap/tree/v4.5.3).
 I wrote a Dockerfile to set up the build environment, and started figuring out how to rearrange things to make the site work like I wanted it to.

-It was and still is a lot of work.
+Learning a new framework and using it to make a site, was and still is a lot of work.
-It's worth it to me because I know that all the hard work isn't wasted on a single site.
+Investing that learning into the creation of a ProjectSite **builder** makes it worth it to me because I know that all the hard work is reusable.
 As I make my 20 sites, I know that every improvement will be able to benefit all of them.
-If the new change needs to be used only by some sites, I'll make it into a config option.
+If a certain improvement needs to be used only by some sites, I can make that one into a configuration option.
-Simple.

 I gave the builder a name "bootstrap45".
 At the moment this is the only builder available.
-As I add functionality I try to stay aware that it will need to work with future builders.
+As I add functionality, I'll be aware the it needs to work with future builders.

 ## The Good Parts